Mini Sourdough Discard Cinnamon Rolls, Soft and Sweet

 How do I store leftover cinnamon rolls?

-Can I freeze these?
+Can I freeze these cinnamon rolls?

-How much flour is too much?
+How much flour should I use?

 Mini Sourdough Discard Cinnamon Rolls